 The Baba Nyonya Heritage Museum is a museum behind Jonker Street, which shows the history of the ethnic group.

-Baba Nyonya are Chinese who have adapted many Malay cultures since the time Admiral Cheng Ho settled in Malacca.
+Baba Nyonya is Chinese who has adapted many Malay cultures since the time Admiral Cheng Ho settled in Melaka.

 Do not forget to look for local products at Sam Suk Gong or Tam Kim Hock.
 These are the two famous shops that tourists would like to bring home.

-The local MUST BUY products such as “Shrimp Paste” or “Pineapple Cookies” or “Gula Melaka” or “Durian Candy”.
+The locals MUST BUY products such as “Shrimp Paste” or “Pineapple Cookies” or “Gula Melaka” or “Durian Candy”.
 You will definitely get a lot of stuff here.

 And that’s it for now!
 I’d love to know if this guide on the things to do in Malacca Malaysia has helped you.
-Let me know if you have any questions and let me know if you go too.
+Let me know if you have any questions and let me know if there is more to add.